LarisaDandu/kitMaker_eBits/README.md

 }, [])
 ```

-The interesting part is that the UI does not store a separate "current step" state. `KitProgress` derives each node from the number:
+The UI does not store a separate "current step" state. `KitProgress` derives each node from the number:

 ```jsx
 {KIT_PROGRESS_STEPS.map((label, index) => {